svenkatreddy/puppeteer-loadtest/README.md

 ## Usage

-To run a basic load test, just supply the name of a CasperJS script to run:
+To run a basic load test, just supply the name of a puppeteer script to run:

-    $ DEBUG=* puppeteer-loadtest --file=sample.js
+    $ puppeteer-loadtest --file=sample.js

-This will run the specified CasperJS script once in PhantomJS instance.
+This will run the specified puppeteer script once in chrome headless instance.

 ### Parameters